Senso-ji Temple

 The first thing I went to see was the Great Buddha.
 The statue was cast in 1253 A.D. by the sculptors Ono-Goroemon and Tanji-Hisatomo at the request of Minamoto Yoritomo.
 In 1498 a tidal wave(tsunami) destroyed the wooden temple that surrounded the Buddha, leaving the statue exposed to the elements.
 The statue is 13.35 metres tall and weighs an impressive 121 tonnes.

 After visiting these places time was very short, so I only had enough time to check out a couple of temples and shrines.
-You can see the photographs
+You can see all of the photographs here.

 Kamakura is very beautiful and I'll definitely be going back as I've barely explored it so far.